 Whipworms in cats are incredibly rare outside of the tropics and subtropics.
 Ingestion of feces more than 9 days old or feces-contaminated soil is required for exposure and it is rare for cats to be exposed to enough eggs to develop a heavy worm burden.
 Cats are generally fastidious and selective about what they eat, so infestation in cats is very rare.

-Inflammation of the intestines may lead to symptoms like reduced appetite and vomiting.
 Outdoor cats living in tropical and subtropical environments are at higher risk of contracting whipworms.

 Cats who regularly receive broad-spectrum parasite control products are at much less risk because many of these also provide protection against intestinal parasites.

 The cause of whipworms is the ingestion of infective feces from another infected animal.
 9-21 days must pass for the eggs to embryonate before the feces become infectious.

 There are no symptoms for a whipworm infection in most cases.

 After a physical examination and medical history, a fecal sample can be examined under a microscope to identify whipworm eggs.
 While the adult worms are visible to the naked eye, it is only the eggs that are released in the stool.
 Even if no worms are visible to the naked eye in the feces, microscopic imaging is required to confirm diagnosis.

 Once whipworms are confirmed, treatment is fairly straightforward using antiparasitic medication to remove worms from the body.
 Cleaning the environment and removing sources of fecal contamination is also helpful.